-Head of School, Philosophy I/II, Health and Life Skills
+Head of School, Admissions, Health & Life Skills

 Boris graduated from the Leningrad Technical University with a Bachelor’s Degree in Computer Science.
 He worked as an electrical engineer in Russia.
 Here in the U.S., Boris worked as an electronic technical and software quality assurance engineer in several companies in both Florida and California.
 He has been an integral part of the Woodside family since 2003.

 Anna is new to Woodside this year and eager to learn about our unique program of individualized education for local and international students.
 She is looking forward to working closely with our students and families, and becoming a knowledgeable and supportive member of the Woodside community.

 Ruben is from Guadalajara, Mexico with a B.A. in Spanish Language and Literature and a Master’s degree in Technology and Education both from Universidad de Guadalajara.
 He has been teaching Spanish language and literature since 2002 and enjoys it tremendously.
 This is his ninth year teaching at Woodside.

 History & Social Sciences, English Language & Literature

 Dean has made his living as a writer, a marketing executive for Fortune 500 corporations, and as a business owner of a management consulting firm specializing in strategic marketing services.
 Dean also established and served as the Executive Director of the non-profit San Francisco Sports Council.
 For many years Dean served as the Promotion Director for the San Francisco Chronicle.
 Dean has a B.A. in Communications from the University of Washington, Seattle.
 He is married, has three children and lives in Mill Valley.
 He enjoys traveling, reading, hiking, and playing basketball.
 This is Dean’s fifth year at Woodside.

 Visual Arts, Yearbook